 Consider Remote Health by SafetyWing, health insurance designed for the remote workforce.
 It's a fully equipped health insurance that works for your entire international team and independent remote workers.
 No exclusions for pandemics.

-Over the years, I traveled to over 50 countries.
-2019 was the best year so far and I met dozens of incredible people.
-This year, I'm looking to build a home base.
+Over the years, I traveled to over 50 countries and met incredible people.
+Now, I'm looking to build a home base.

 One of the highlights of traveling is not seeing new places and taking tons of photos.
 It's the friendships you make.
 I tons of people on my nomadic travels but only a few of them became lifelong friends.